-We have involved frontline workers, supervisors, and the joint health and safety committee (or worker health and safety representative, if applicable).
-We have identified areas where people may gather, such as front lobbies, break rooms, production lines, and meeting rooms.
-We have identified job tasks and processes where workers are close to one another or members of the public.
-This can occur in the workplace, in worker vehicles, or at other work locations (if workers travel offsite as part of their jobs).
-We have identified the tools, machinery, and equipment that workers share while working.
-We have identified surfaces that people touch often, such as doorknobs, elevator buttons, and light switches.
-Step 2: Implement protocols to reduce the risks and implement protocols to minimize the risks of transmission.
-Look to the following for information, and guidance: Review industry-specific protocols on worksafebc.com to determine whether any are relevant to our industry.
+- ☑ We have involved office workers, supervisors and the joint health and safety committee (or worker health and safety representative, if applicable). - ☑ We have identified areas where people may gather, such as open rooms and kitchens. - ☑ We have identified job tasks and processes where workers are close to one another, such as the photocopier corner and the kitchen. - ☑ We have identified the tools and equipment that workers share while working, such as the photocopier and computer workstations. - ☑ We have identified surfaces that people touch often, such as the photocopier, door handles, and light switches.

+Step 2: Implement protocols to reduce the risks

+Select and implement protocols to minimize the risks of transmission.
+Look to the following for information, input, and guidance:

+- Review industry-specific protocols on worksafebc.com to determine whether any are relevant to our industry.
 Guidance for additional sectors will be posted as they become available.
 If protocols are developed specific to our sector, implement these to the extent that they are applicable to the risks at the workplace.
-We may need to identify and implement additional protocols if the posted protocols don't address all the risks to our workers.
-Frontline workers, supervisors, and the joint health and safety committee (or worker representative).
-Orders, guidance, and notices issued by the provincial health officer and relevant to our industry.
-Our health and safety association or other professional and industry associations.
+We may need to identify and implement additional protocols if the posted protocols don't address all the risks to our workers. - ☑ Office workers, supervisors, and the joint health and safety committee (or worker representative). - ☑ Orders, guidance, and notices issued by the provincial health officer and relevant to our industry. - ☑ Our health and safety association or other professional and industry associations.